Frequently Asked Questions

 Yes, for three reasons:

 First, the monthly benefit amount paid through employer-sponsored disability insurance is likely to be taxable, reducing the true amount of protection the coverage provides.
-In contrast, the benefits of this plan could be free of income tax when you pay the premiums with your own, after-tax dollars.
+In contrast, the benefits of this coverage could be free of income tax when you pay the premiums with your own, after-tax dollars.
 Consult your tax advisor.

 Second, over time your income has probably increased, and the level of protection you now carry may no longer be enough to help cover the living expenses that would continue should you become disabled.
-Using this plan to increase your total coverage can help you avoid having to deplete savings and investments intended for other purposes, including retirement.
+Using this insurance to increase your total coverage can help you avoid having to deplete savings and investments intended for other purposes, including retirement.

 What does "own specialty" coverage mean?

-Other plans may include an own-occupation definition of disability, meaning that you might not be eligible for benefits if you were able to perform any physician job in the field of medicine, even though you were no longer able to carry out the duties and responsibilities of your medical specialty.
+Others may include an own-occupation definition of disability, meaning that you might not be eligible for benefits if you were able to perform any physician job in the field of medicine, even though you were no longer able to carry out the duties and responsibilities of your medical specialty.

-This plan contains a preferred definition of disability, called own-specialty, that is so important for physicians.
+This coverage contains a preferred definition of disability, called own-specialty, that is so important for physicians.
 It means you are eligible to receive benefits if you’re unable to perform the duties of your own medical specialty – not just any job or some other job in the medical profession.

-How does this plan define "Totally Disabled"?
+How does this policy define "Totally Disabled"?

 You will be considered totally disabled if you are unable to perform the material and substantial duties of your medical specialty as a result of a covered illness, injury or organ donation, and are not gainfully employed in an alternate, comparable occupation.
 House or hospital confinement is not required to be eligible for benefits, but you must be under the care of a physician.